 While most shinto shrines are guarded by dog statues, a unique feature of Hie Shrine is the monkey dieties which guard the shrine.

 The shrine is particularly impressive in spring.
 In front of the main entrance is an old cherry tree which blossoms prodigiously.
 When the cherry blossoms finish, the wisteria within the main courtyard begin to flower.

-Although the shrine itself is a pleasant and serene place to take a break from the surrounding hustle and bustle, the highlight is the shrine’s back entrance with the path lined by 90 bright red torii gates.
+Although the main shrine itself is a pleasant and serene place to take a break from the surrounding hustle and bustle, the real highlight is the shrine’s back entrance with a tunnel of 90 bright red torii gates.